uyuni-project/uyuni-rfc/accepted/0000-salt-new-maintaining-workflow.md

    * package building according to PR branch.
    * branched and removed automatically from `systemsmanagement:saltstack:github/salt` by OBS workflow.

+The same OBS structure will apply to all our OBS targets: `products`, `products:testing` and `products:next`.

 ### Packaging artifacts

 All current extra "Sources" files in our RPM package, together with spec file and changelog file will go now to a `pkg/suse/` directory in `openSUSE/salt`: